Last Modified November 30, 2023

 The search engine only finds pages that include all of your search terms.
 There is no need to include 'and' in between terms.

 Does it matter if I use capital letters?

 No - searches are not case sensitive.
 All letters, no matter how you enter them, are understood as lower case.
 For example, searches for 'donald graham', 'Donald Graham', and 'donald Graham' all return the same results.

 To find pages that include either word A or word B, use an uppercase 'OR' between terms.

 For example, to search for a sports pitch in Bushey or Radlett, enter: sports pitch Bushey OR Radlett

 Searching for phrases

-You can search for phrases by adding quotation marks or by using our advanced search.
+You can search for phrases by adding quotation marks.
 Words enclosed in double quotes ("like this") will find pages where these words appear together.
 This can be useful when searching for famous sayings or specific names, for example "Chief Executive".